 Whether you have employees, your business entity must have an EIN.
 Your EIN is used to open your bank account and to establish your business credit profile.
 So take the time to verify that all agencies, banks, and trade credit vendors have your business on file with the exact same EIN.

 Your firm address must be a genuine brick-and-mortar location, with a deliverable physical address.
-It cannot be a home address, a PO Box, or a UPS address.
+For retail establishments, it should not be a residential address, a PO Box, or a UPS address.
 Some lending institutions will not approve and fund unless these requirements are met.

 And for a genuine office, you’ll have your own full-time private office with receptionist services, dedicated phone and fax, internet, full furnishings, conference rooms, and more.